 Writing a business plan should be your first step when starting any business.
 It provides you with a clear objective, outlines how you will achieve that objective, and gives you a good idea of what you need to do to be successful.
 [Read related article: How to Write a Business Plan]

 “A business plan is key to starting a salon,” said Ali Ryan, owner of The Dry House.
 “The plan offers a road map for salon owners to follow and helps entrepreneurs consider all areas of the business.
 A business plan makes sure you set up a metric for success and consider the financials before you invest huge amounts of time and money in a new salon.”

-Make sure you have a good understanding of the existing salon market in your area, including how large it is, if it is growing and common trends.
-This will help you to understand exactly how you will compete against other salons.
+Make sure you have a good understanding of the existing salon market in your area, including how large it is, if it is growing and the trends.
+This will help you to plan exactly how you will compete against other salons.

-You should also have an idea of who your target audience is, said Michelle Lee, co-owner and master designer of Salon Eva Michelle.
-"Think about what kind of salon you want to open [and] what culture you want."
+You should also have a strong idea of your target audience, said Michelle Lee, co-owner and master designer of Salon Eva Michelle.
+“Think about what kind of salon you want to open [and] what culture you want.”

 2. Research your local laws and regulations.

-Laws and regulations will vary depending on where you live and what type of salon you are opening.
+Laws and regulations vary by where you live and what type of salon you are opening.
 For example, a salon that strictly provides hair services will require different licenses from a salon that also offers facials or massages.

 “Do your research,” said Shanell Jett, owner and stylist at Jettset Mobile Studio.
 “Ensure that you are complying with the state laws and regulations.
 If you have to make some adjustments to your plan because of regulations and laws, do so early so that you can avoid potentially having to stop your operation later or [having to pay] a fine.”